 Best of all, Motor Trend MT-923-BK FlexTough mats still manage to incorporate a deep dish to hold liquids, and various channels or treads to hold and trap mud and dirt.
 The difference is that these don’t completely cover the footwell area, so it’s possible that you can still find yourself with some dirt in the footwell, but it’s minimal.

-They call these liners ‘digital fit’, and that’s down to the process used for measuring up the contours and sizes to make them fit like a glove (a very well fitting glove at that!); it’s all laser controlled and measured, which means these liners fit like they were painted on – no saggy spots, warped edges or bits that could be ‘just that bit better’.
+They call these liners ‘digital fit’, and that’s down to the process used for measuring up the contours and sizes to make them fit like a glove (a very well-fitting glove at that!); it’s all laser-controlled and measured, which means these liners fit like they were painted on – no saggy spots, warped edges, or parts that could ‘just that bit better’.

-Weathertech use the existing anchor points that most manufacturers use now, so there’s no slipping or movement, and it just adds further credence to the whole ‘factory fit’ style.
-The material used for manufacture is a patented High-Density Tri-Extruded (HDTE) rubber that gives excellent life and incorporates channels to move fluid away in to a lower reservoir, and has a rigid core strength to give a degree of hard wearing, despite that, the liner is relatively thin and light, which I personally prefer.
+Weathertech uses the existing anchor points that most manufacturers use now, so there’s no slipping or movement, and it just adds further credence to the whole ‘factory fit’ style.
+The material used for manufacture is a patented High-Density Tri-Extruded (HDTE) rubber that gives excellent life and incorporates channels to move fluid away into a lower reservoir and has a rigid core strength to give a degree of hard-wearing, despite that, the liner is relatively thin and light, which I personally prefer.